Skip to Main Content

 Where can I send updated application materials after I submit my application?

 Once your application is submitted, you can log back into your Application Status Page where an Upload Materials section is available.
-Select the appropriate document(s) to upload, which will then be attached to your application.
+Upload any new document(s) to your application using this option.

 How can I check the status of my application?

 You can check the status of your application by logging into your Application Status page.
-From there, you can view your application checklist.
+From there, you can view your application checklist and upload any missing document and/or pay the application fee.

 How long does it take to find out if I am admitted or not?